CNN sues President Trump and top White House aides for barring Jim Acosta

-CNN is filing a lawsuit against President Trump and several of his aides, seeking the immediate restoration of chief White House correspondent Jim Acosta's access to the White House.
+CNN has filed a lawsuit against President Trump and several of his aides, seeking the immediate restoration of chief White House correspondent Jim Acosta's access to the White House.

 The lawsuit is a response to the White House's suspension of Acosta's press pass, known as a Secret Service "hard pass," last week.
 The suit alleges that Acosta and CNN's First and Fifth Amendment rights are being violated by the ban.

-Note: Correction: The original version of this article listed the former director of the Secret Service as a defendant; the actual defendant is the current director.